nioc/web-music-player/API.md

 PUT /server/api/users/:userId/playlist/tracks/:sequence
 ````
 The body request must include the new sequence in a json attribute (like this `{"newSequence":1}`).

 The API returns:
 - 200 if user's playlist has been successfully reordered with all tracks in playlist for synchronizing with GUI,
 - 204 if there is no track in user's playlist,
-- 400 if a mandatory parameter is missing (user identifier, old and new sequence of the track),
+- 400 if a mandatory parameter is missing (user identifier `userId`, old `sequence` and new sequence of the track `newSequence`),
+- 401 if authorization token is missing or invalid,
+- 403 if the requester is not the playlist owner,
 - 500 in case of error.

 ### 1.2 Tracks